 In his honour, the magnetic induction unit (tesla) of the SI system is named after him.

-The collection documents the most important era in the history of development of the modern world, which thanks to the Tesla system, made easy energy production and distribution possible.
+The collection documents the most important era in the history of development of the modern world, which thanks to the Tesla system, made the easy energy production and distribution possible.